Deployment and Maintenance / Standalone Deployment

 ak-auto-setup |

-If you want to automatically configure and specify the administrator password as AdminPass
+If you need to automatically configure and specify the administrator password as AdminPass

 Bash | |